Our homemade Go-Kart. A very early project. So far, I haven’t found the time to write much about it.

 - Electric starter

-It’s a shame it’s I haven’t used it for a long time but the thing is you can not just go and take it out on the road.
+It’s a shame I haven’t used it for a long time but the thing is you can not just go and take it out on the road.
 Maybe in the future, we will take it apart again and design a better frame for it.
 I always wanted to build something like a dune-buggy for some offroad fun.
 That would certainly make it easier to find some spot to drive around.